takahirox/tiny-web-metaverse/README.md

 # Tiny Web Metaverse

-Tiny Web Metaverse is a Web-based 3D virtual space framework with high flexibility and extensibility.
+Tiny Web Metaverse is a Web-based multi-user 3D virtual space framework with high flexibility and extensibility.
 It is built on web standards, making it familiar and easy to use for developers with Web development experience.

 Tiny Web Metaverse adopts an ECS architecture.
 This architecture makes it